 The Netherlands, known for their controversial medical practices, is an especially ideal study abroad destination.
 Explore the diverse approaches to public health challenges...

 The six-week Summer Program in European Studies at CES Maastricht is designed for adventurous students looking for an authentic European study experience while earning credits...

-Take part in the European History, Culture, and Arts program offered at Maastricht University.
+Take part in the History, Culture, and Arts in Europe programme offered at Maastricht University.
 The course begins with the European History, Culture, and Arts program that...

 Submitted by Haley - Trinity College | August 11, 2016